natalijabujevic0708/WorldOfGames/README.md

 ### Media

--   All Images were taken from freely-usable source Unsplash and Pexels.
+-   All Images were taken from freely-usable source Pixabay, Vecteezy and Pexels.
+    1. backgroundMemory.png - Image by VintageSnipsAndClips from Pixabay.
+    2. mandala1.png - Image by Gordon Johnson from Pixabay.
+    3. mandala2.png - Image by Gordon Johnson from Pixabay.
+    4. mandala3.jpg - Floral Vectors by Vecteezy.
+    5. mandala4.png - Image by Gordon Johnson from Pixabay.
+    6. mandala5.png - Image by Anne-marie Ridderhof from Pixabay.
+    7. mandala6.png - Image by Anne-marie Ridderhof from Pixabay.
+    8. space.jpg - Photo by Felix Mittermeier from Pexels.

+-   The video was taken from freely-usable source Pixabay.
+     1. Space.mp4 - Video by Tomislav Jakupec from Pixabay.

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.
+-   Marina Ferreira for her tutorial for creating Memory game with JavaScript.